mczachurski/Swiftgger/README.md

 )
 ```

+> Swiftgger requires at least version 5.3 of Swift.

 ## How to use it

 Unfortunately Swift is not perfect in *reflection* (introspection) and a lot of settings we have to do manually.